tidalmigrations/java-dependency-mapper/README.md

 The package dependencies extractor generates a Markdown file with the following sections:

-1. **Specific Library Counts**: Tracks the number of dependencies where the targetClass contains specific libraries:
+1. **Specific Library Counts**: Tracks the number of unique classes depended upon where the `targetClass` contains specific library names:
    - By default: Struts, Commons, Log4j, Cryptix
    - Customizable via the `--libraries` option

-   This helps identify and quantify vulnerability exposure if any of these libraries have security issues.
+   This helps identify and quantify vulnerability exposure by showing how many distinct classes from potentially vulnerable libraries are used.

 2. **Base Packages**: A list of all base packages used by the project, grouped by:
    - External Dependencies (e.g., `java.lang`, `javax.servlet`)